agrc/gis.utah.gov/src/content/blog/2023-07-04-cooling-tower-update.md

 ---
-title: 'Results Update: Detecting Cooling Towers with Computer Vision Tools'
+title: "Results Update: Detecting Cooling Towers with Computer Vision Tools"
 author:
   display_name: Erik Neemann
   email: eneemann@slco.org
-date: 2023-06-30 09:00:00
+date: 2023-06-30T09:00:00.000Z
-categories:
-  - Featured
 tags:
   - computer vision
   - dhhs
   - cooling towers
   - legionella
+category: Uncategorized
 ---

 If you were at the 2023 Utah Geographic Information Council (UGIC) Conference in May, you **might** remember that I presented on [Generating Useful Data with Computer Vision Tools](https://agrc.github.io/Presentations/UGIC/2023/ComputerVision.pdf).
 But my second use case, detecting cooling towers in aerial imagery for the Utah Department of Health and Human Services (DHHS), was still a work in progress with results yet to be determined.
 I promised to provide an update via blog post, and now I’m (finally) fulfilling that promise.